darinz/DL/04_Training_Techniques/02_normalization_techniques.md

 Batch Normalization normalizes layer inputs across the batch dimension, making training more stable and allowing higher learning rates.

+> **Explanation:**
+> BatchNorm addresses the problem of "internal covariate shift"—the change in the distribution of network activations due to parameter updates during training.
+By normalizing the inputs to each layer, BatchNorm stabilizes and accelerates training, and can also act as a regularizer.

 ### Mathematical Formulation

 For a batch of inputs $`x \in \mathbb{R}^{B \times C \times H \times W}`$ (for CNNs) or $`x \in \mathbb{R}^{B \times D}`$ (for fully connected layers):